axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-23-in-the-national-interest.markdown

 <h1>Currency</h1>
  <p>A big part of the problems we face have also to do with money.
 In fact, <span class="_paradigm">FIAT</span> hierarchies and money go hand in hand.</p>
  <p>The European Union als has a single currency, the Euro, which has replaced the disparate national currencies and the difficulties that go along with it.
 For world-wide commerce, it would be beneficial, too, to have one currency.
-Unlike the Euro, this governance of this currency would be decentralized.<a href="en05"><sup id="bm05">5&nbsp;</sup></a></p>
+Unlike the Euro, this governance of this currency would be decentralized.<a href="en05"><sup id="bm06">6&nbsp;</sup></a></p>

 <h1 class="_section">ENDNOTES</h1>
  <ol>
   <li id="en01">
    <p class="_list-item">
-    Richard Langworth.
-    <em>Churchill’s “Democracy is the Worst Form of Government&hellip; .”</em>
+    Ariel Procaccia.
+    <em>Citizens’ Assemblies Are Upgrading Democracy: Fair Algorithms Are Part of the Program</em>.
+    Scientific American.
+Nov 2022.
     <<a href="https://radicals.world/1a6vDr">https://radicals.world/1a6vDr</a>> (alt.  <a href="https://diigo.com/0qf2ob">https://diigo.com/0qf2ob</a>)
     <a class="_uparrow" href="#bm01"><img src="/assets/img/arrow-up-icon.png"></a>
    </p>